 Vicente Amigo has expanded flamenco into complex but clear harmonic forms, less jazzy and more flamenco.
 His compositions stand out for maintaining a completely flamenco guitar, but accompanied by instruments with a classical, Celtic, Caribbean harmonic air, among others.

-In addition, he has taken his flamenco playing to almost every country in the world and for this he has received multiple national and international awards.
-His brilliance as an architect of harmony led him to create Poeta, a work based on the work of the master Rafael Riqueni.
+In addition, he has taken his flamenco playing to almost every country in the world, and for this he has received multiple national and international awards.
+His brilliance as an architect of harmony led him to create Poeta, an album based on the work of the master Rafael Riqueni.
 Maestro Leo Brouwer and the Cuban Symphony Orchestra participated in it, exploring passages never before dreamed of by other flamenco guitarists.

-Its technical level is indisputable, as it has a powerful touch, solid fingering and a sound rich in harmonic modulations.
-Vicente Amigo has inspired new generations like few other musicians.
+His technical prowess is indisputable, as he has a powerful touch, solid fingering and a sound rich in harmonic modulations.
+Vicente Amigo has inspired new generations in ways few other musicians could.
 For all these reasons he is, without a doubt, one of the best guitarists in the world of flamenco.